Flatback Syndrome

 Furthermore, these curves give the spine its characteristic “S” shape.
 Flatback posture occurs when a person loses the natural curve in their lower back and the spine becomes straight.
 When your back loses its curves, this can lead to several symptoms.
 Some symptoms are pain, inability to stand upright, or having to take breaks when walking.
 Moreover, these symptoms lead doctors to diagnose flatback Syndrome.

 The flatback syndrome occurs when there is no lordosis or kyphosis or both, thereby straightening the spine.
 Lordosis occurs naturally in two places in our spine.
-These include the lumber section (low back) and in the cervical or neck section of the spine.
+These include the lumbar section (lower back) and the cervical or neck section of the spine.
 Kyphosis is a severe rounding of the back.
 Kyphosis Patients with the flatback syndrome usually appear stooped forward and may find it difficult to stand up straight.

 How Do You Know If You Have Flatback Syndrome?